Vazante

 Brasil

-The Vazante mine is an underground and open pit, polymetallic mine, wholly owned by Nexa Brazil, located about 8.5 km from the municipality of Vazante, in the state of Minas Gerais, Brazil.
-Access from Brasilia is via federal highway BR 040 toward Paracatu.
-Internal roadways connect the various mine site components.
+The Vazante mine is an underground and open pit, polymetallic mine located about 8.5 km from the municipality of Vazante, in the state of Minas Gerais, Brazil.
+The approximate coordinates of the mine are 17 57’ 33” S and a longitude of approximately 46° 49’ 42” W, within Zone 23S of the Universal Transverse Mercator coordinate system (Corrego Alegre Datum) at approximately 306,000m E and 8,016,000m N and the mine area has elevations ranging from 690 to 970 meters above sea level.
+Access from Brasilia is via federal highway BR‑040 toward Paracatu.
+Internal roadways connect the various mine‑site components.
 Concentrates are trucked about 250 km to the Três Marias smelter.
 The closest commercial airport is located in Brasilia.
 The Vazante municipal airport for light aircraft is adjacent to the mine site.

-Operations began in 1969 and, in 2022, the Vazante mine produced approximately 131.5 thousand tonnes of zinc contained in concentrates, 1.2 thousand tonnes of lead contained in concentrates and 473.6 thousand ounces of silver contained in concentrates.
-The ore is treated at a concentrate plant that has a processing capacity of 4.6 thousand tonnes of ore per day.
+Operations began in 1969 and, in 2025, the Vazante mine produced approximately 128.4 thousand tonnes of zinc contained in concentrates, 0.9 thousand tonnes of lead contained in concentrates and 414.5 thousand ounces of silver contained in concentrates.
+The ore is treated at a concentrate plant that has a processing capacity of 1.8 million tonnes of ore per year.